 Toggle: English / Spanish

-Osteitis fibrosa is a complication of hyperparathyroidism in which the bones turn soft and become deformed.
+Osteitis fibrosa is a complication of hyperparathyroidism in which certain bones become abnormally weak and deformed.

 Osteitis fibrosa cystica

 The parathyroid glands are four glands in the neck that help control calcium use and removal by the body.
 They do this by producing parathyroid hormone, or PTH.
 PTH helps control calcium, phosphorus, and vitamin D levels within the blood and bone.

 Too much parathyroid hormone (hyperparathyroidism) can lead to increased bone breakdown, which can cause bones to become weaker and more fragile.
 Many people with hyperthyroidism develop osteoporosis.
 Not all bones respond to PTH in the same way.
 Some develop abnormal areas where the bone is very soft and has almost no calcium in it.
 This is osteitis fibrosa.

 Rarely, parathyroid cancer may cause osteitis fibrosa.

 Before 1950, about half of people diagnosed with hyperparathyroidism had osteitis fibrosa.
 Now it is uncommon, probably because patients with hyperparathyroidism are diagnosed earlier, before this complication has occurred.

 People with severe hyperparathyroidism have a higher risk for developing osteitis fibrosa.